In this unit we explore the size of a kilometre and the time it takes to cover this distance.

 - Tell the students how long they took to walk the kilometre in the first session.
 Using this information students may be able to estimate how far distances they walk from home are (to school, to a friend's house, to the shops).

-- If you have access from school to a large field or a city block then you could help the students measure it using a trundle wheel or measuring it in your car.
+- If you have access from school to a large field or a city block then you could help the students' measure it using a trundle wheel or measure it in your car.
 If you have pedometers the students could measure distances using these.
 Students could then design a 1 kilometre circuit and design a fitness activity.

 - Using the scale on a map students could work out distances in the community.

 - During the sessions reinforce the students' developing sense of the size of a kilometre by asking the following questions.